From Fruit Fly To Stink Eye: Searching For Anger's Animal Roots

 Research also shows that aggressive behavior is remarkably consistent across species, Anderson says.

-For example, both animals and people may take out their aggressionon innocent bystanders.
+For example, both animals and people may take out their aggression on innocent bystanders.

 Anderson says his cat does this.

 "It can be staring out the window when a neighborhood cat strolls by," he says.
-"Its back arches, it hisses, its tail goes up, and it turns around and attacks my other cat who's been sitting placidly by minding her own business."
+"Its back arches, it hisses, its tail goes up and it turns around and attacks my other cat who's been sitting placidly by minding her own business."

 That sort of behavior suggests animals generalize their anger much the way people do, Anderson says.
 And experiments show that the internal state can persist long after the event that caused it is gone.

-For example it's easy to provoke a state of aggressive arousal in an adult male fish by showing it another, threatening male, Anderson says.
+For example, it's easy to provoke a state of aggressive arousal in an adult male fish by showing it another threatening male, Anderson says.
 Then, even after the threat has been removed, the adult male will continue to attack young fish in the tank that it ordinarily ignores.

 Generalizing and maintaining an angry state is familiar territory for Black.
-After a day banking irritation, he says, he's ready to be on stage "yelling about something that has nothing to do with my phone service or my cable carrier, my cable provider."
+After a day banking irritation, he says, he is ready to be onstage "yelling about something that has nothing to do with my phone service or my cable carrier, my cable provider."

 Both Anderson and Black say expressing anger can be useful.